truthcoin/www.truthcoin.info/_posts/16-11-2014-pow-and-mining.md

 1. Mining Eats {Electricity, Capital} to Produce Coins
 2. An Initial Distribution is Produced
-3. The Initial Distribution {Creates a Dominant Money-Network, Destroys Rival Money-Networks)
+3. The Initial Distribution {Creates a Dominant Money-Network, Destroys Rival Money-Networks}
 4. We see only the Dominant Money Network